Isaiah Kulang

 Isaiah Kulang Mabor Deng Dak Anguany (1930 – 2015) was a South Sudanese politician who was Minister for Communications, Transport and Roads and member of the People's Regional Assembly, in the capital of Juba, serving as Speaker of the House between 1979 and 1980.
 Kulang was a prominent member of the Southern Front by then and in the late 1980s he participated actively in founding the United Sudan African Party (USAP).

 In a 1989 coup by the National Islamic Front, Kulang was arrested and detained for over a month where he was tortured in prison.
 After his release, the Al Bashir government offered him a state minister position in the Ministry of Social Welfare, which Kulang strongly rejected.

 Kulang was the chairman of the Specialized Committee for Social Service and Natural Resources in the Council of States when he died on 1 January 2015 in Khartoum, Sudan.

 Early life and education

-Kulang was born in Yirol in 1930 to a local chief.
+Kulang was born in Yirol (now in Lakes State) in 1930 to a local chief.
 His early education began in 1944 at Tonj Elementary School, a British colonial authority school.
 In 1951, he enrolled in junior secondary school in Rumbek and later was transferred to Khartoum by the government after the 1955 mutiny by Southern Sudanese soldiers.
 Kulang earned a Diploma in Public Administration from the Institute of Public Administration, Khartoum, in 1965, and an advanced diploma in Wildlife Management at Mweka College, Tanzania (1966-1968).
 He began his public service career in 1959 as an Assistant Game Reservation Officer at Khartoum Zoo and rose in rank to Inspector of Game Reservation overseeing Dindeer Park in Blue Nile Province and Juba in Equatoria Province when he left civil service for politics in 1960.